 A balance transfer credit card could help you organize your personal finances.
 But how long does a balance transfer take?
 Learn more about the balance transfer request process and how long it takes here!

 What Are the Different Types of Balance Transfers?

 Most balance transfers may be divided into a few different categories.
 They are:

 Bank Account Transfers

 One type of balance transfer is a checking or savings account transfer.
-If you have funds in your checking account but would like to put some aside in a savings account, you may move a part of your balance into that other account.
+If you have funds in your checking account but want to put some aside in a savings account, you may move some of your balance into that other account.
 While you usually cannot transfer your entire bank account balance from one account to another, you can transfer a portion.